 Last updated: June 2021

-All attendees, speakers, sponsors and volunteers at our conference are required to agree with the following code of conduct.
+All participants, speakers, sponsors and volunteers at our conference are required to agree with the following code of conduct.
 Organisers, volunteers and Creative Commons staff will enforce this code throughout the event.
-We are expecting cooperation from all participants to help ensure a safe environment for everybody.
+We are expecting cooperation from all participants to help ensure a safe and productive environment for everybody.
 This Code of Code of Conduct is in addition to your obligation to comply with terms of service governing the platform(s) through which the Summit is conducted.

 - The Deed